 We also like that the flavors are robust.
 Even their vegan vanilla cake tastes like something we’ve never had before.
 (But if you really want flavors you’ve never had before, order a Banana Split Cake or their specialty Tres Leches.
 These people know what they’re doing!)

-To place an order for birthday cake, call the bakery directly.
+To place an order for a birthday cake, call the bakery directly.

 Whit’s Frozen Custard (Cool Alternative to Ice Cream Cake)